Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Introduction

-The outline of the paper is as follows: We commence with Sec.~\ref{sectionII} by outlining the existing definitions of ESS in bimatrix games.
-Rather than following a chronological description, we adopt a logical and coherent narrative suited for the goal of this paper.
+} {In summary,} the outline of the paper is as follows: We commence with Sec.~\ref{sectionII} by outlining the existing definitions of ESS in bimatrix games.
+Rather than following a chronological description, we adopt a logical and coherent narrative suited to the goal of this paper.
 We demonstrate the equivalences between some of the definitions.
-Next, in Sec.~\ref{section_bimatrix}, we highlight caveats and issues associated with these definitions in bimatrix games through illustrative examples while using the concept of ESS further from the angle of dynamical stability using replicator equation.
-Sec.~\ref{sec:asym_games} presents the implications of introducing intra-specific interaction in bimatrix games, which essentially makes them asymmetric games.
-In Sec.~\ref{SectionVII}, we discuss some information-theoretic connections of ESS.
-In the next section, Sec.~\ref{SectionVI}, we generalize hitherto obtained results to the case of multiplayer setting, i.e., where more than two players interact simultaneously.
+Next, in Sec.~\ref{sectionII}, we highlight caveats and issues associated with these definitions in bimatrix games.
+We scrutinize the concept of ESS further from the angle of dynamical stability under replicator dynamics.
+Sec.~\ref{sec:asymmetric} presents the implications on bimatrix games due to intra-specific interactions which essentially turns them into general asymmetric games.
+In Sec.~\ref{SectionVII}, we discuss some interesting information-theoretic connections of ESS.
+In the next section, Sec.~\ref{SectionVI}, we generalize hitherto obtained results for multiplayer hypermatrix games.
 Finally, we conclude in Sec.~\ref{sec:DnC}.

-\section{Equivalence between various definitions of ESS in Bimatrix Games}
+\section{Equivalence between various definitions of ESS in bimatrix Games}

 We begin our discussion of ESS within a population game where multiple phenotypes are present.
 Accordingly, it is natural to examine the frequency distribution of these phenotypes and to identify conditions under which a population state is evolutionarily stable.
 In other words, we seek criteria that define evolutionarily stable (population)-states.
 Importantly, there is a direct correspondence between an evolutionarily stable state and the mean population strategy being evolutionarily stable, that is, if a particular population state is evolutionarily stable, then the mean strategy of that population is also an evolutionarily stable strategy~\cite{Cressman1990,cressman_1992}.
 We explore this connection in detail in Sections~\ref{sec:strong_stability} and \ref{sec:mixed_bim} after introducing the various definitions of ESS.
 Henceforth, unless otherwise specified, the abbreviation ESS will refer exclusively to an evolutionarily stable \emph{state (ESS)}.